OpenDreamKit/OpenDreamKit.github.io/_posts/2018-12-14-eu-proposal.md

 ---
 layout: slides_wp
-title: "The making of OpenDreamKit"
+title: "On the making of OpenDreamKit"

 theme: white
 transition: none